 Adjustable bodies and arms with realistic hands

 Only on roll call does a soldier stand upright.
 Conflict and war situations are full of action.
 You also want to show this in the displays of your militaria collection.
-We offer display figures with hinged joints, but also completely flexible bodies.
+We offer display figures with hinged joints, but also fully poseable military male mannequin bodies.
 It is possible to combine these two systems: for example a rigid polyester figure with flexible arms.
 The arms can then be adjusted so that the display figure holds binoculars or a rifle.

 Our flexible arms have silicone or PVC-rubber forearms and hands with fingers that are slightly bendable, allowing to hold objects well.
 Depending on the purpose, a choice can be made for hands with basic painting, realistic painting (special effects such as blood and dirt are possible) and even implanted body hair.